Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Sexually Transmitted Disease.md

 | Recurrent Episodes                                                     |People with recurrent episodes of genital herpes may benefit from suppressive antiviral therapy to reduce the frequency and severity of outbreaks.|
 1. Important to note, it does not eliminate  latent viral infection
 2. Chronic suppressive therapy can be used if >6 episodes per year

+### Chancroid:
+1. Azithromycin is the recommended first-line treatment, given as a single dose of 1 gram orally.
+Alternatively, a 7-day course of erythromycin can be used.
+-   Ceftriaxone is an alternative option for severe or complicated infections:  Single IM of 250mg.

 ## Criteria
 ### Example severity/test score: